sora-xor/sora-docs/src/unstuck-bridge-tx.md

 ![](/.gitbook/assets/unstucktx-add-approved-request.png)

-The result is your “Proof”, it contains all the data needed for step 4, below is an **example** of a proof, you only need the data colour highlighted in this example, the rest can be ignored, underneath this example are instructions on how yo should prepare **your** data for the next step.
+The result is your “Proof”, it contains all the data needed for step 4.

+::: details Expand to see an example of proof
 ```
 Transfer: {